Utrecht University School of Economics: Bachelors

-Bsc in Economics and Business Economics
+BSc in Economics and Business Economics

 The Bsc in Economics and Business Economics is a three-year programme taught in English.
 In the three-year bachelor's programme, all students will start with a number of basic courses that together constitute the required part of the curriculum.
 After completing these courses they can specialize in a subject of their choice: Financial-Monetary Economics, Business & Management, International Economics, Labour & Organisation, Economics & Politics or the Firm and Competition Apart from this, USE offers a unique curriculum, giving students the opportunity to combine their study of Economics with especially compiled courses in Law, Social Sciences, Geography, Psychology or History.

 Masters

+MSc in Economic Policy

+The Msc in Economic Policy is a programme that is specifically designed to provide students with the knowledge of Economics and Social Sciences.